zepedae/social-environmental-raster/README.md

 <img width="467" alt="image" src="https://user-images.githubusercontent.com/112019669/224872768-ba64b051-4af0-4a02-acfa-b0818710f4a4.png">

-## Social Characteristics Using US Census Data
+## Social Raster Using US Census Data
 ### create_social_rast.R
 The social raster contains data on the socioeconomic and demographic characteristics of people living in the Chicago Metropolitan Area.
 This file extracts American